tds-fdw/tds_fdw/README.md

 ### `EXPLAIN`

 `EXPLAIN (VERBOSE)` will show the query issued on the remote system.
+It also shows some cost-related parameters.

 ## Notes about character sets/encoding

 1. If you get an error like this with MS SQL Server when working with Unicode data: